marlaman/treesofARC/README.md

 # Tree of ARC

 Trees of ARC is a modular-reasoning framework aimed at boosting model performance on the ARC AGI 1 dataset.
-The project aims to break down decision making programatically using modules - which can each consist of complex reasoning frameworks that can use:
+The project aims to break down decision making using complex reasoning frameworks which consist of reasoning modules that abstract a reasoning task like - Input Analysis, Idea Generation, Output Parsing, etc

+Each module can consist of complex reasoning frameworks that can use:

 1) Multiple LLM APIs
 2) Image Processing APIs
-3) Python Interpreter
+3) A Python Interpreter
 4) Programatic paradigms like loops, if-else, recursion, etc

+Module are can then be combine using the same features to create a framework.

+Currently, in the demo_framework - you can see two modules (i) Instruction Set Generation and (ii) Output Generation

 ## Features